Jennifer Lee (filmmaker): Career

 In June 2018, Lee was named the chief creative officer of Walt Disney Animation Studios, following John Lasseter's departure from Disney.
 Lee was the studio's first woman creative chief, a milestone for the company that was established in 1923.
 During her time as CCO, she first finished overseeing Ralph Breaks the Internet (2018), a film for which she was already an executive producer, in the final five months leading up to its release following the exit of Lasseter who was the primary executive producer and CCO on that film since its inception in 2014.
 Lee also remained the director (alongside Buck) and writer of the sequel to Frozen, now officially titled Frozen 2 (2019), the first film primarily under her leadership.
 Frozen 2 would become the highest-grossing animated film of all-time in January 2020, until Inside Out 2 (2024) surpassed it in July 2024.
 Following Frozen 2, Lee would oversee the production of Raya and the Last Dragon (2021), Encanto (2021), Strange World (2022), Wish (2023), and Moana 2 (2024).
 Lee also co-wrote Wish, a film that was started under her leadership in 2018 and was created to celebrate the legacy of the Walt Disney Animation Studios.

 In September 2024, Lee announced that she was stepping down from her position as Disney Animation's chief creative officer to return to full-time filmmaking at the studio—specifically, to direct and write Frozen 3 and to also write and executive produce Frozen 4.
 Jared Bush was named as her successor.
-Prior to Bush's succession in the role, Lee also oversaw Zootopia 2 (2025), a film which Bush is directing (alongside Byron Howard) and writing.
+Prior to Bush's succession in the role, Lee also oversaw Zootopia 2 (2025), a film which Bush directed (alongside Byron Howard) and wrote.